-This news comes after Strait's Notre Dame Stadium in Indiana was canceled due to the COVID-19 (coronavirus) pandemic.
+The May news of Strait's Vegas return came after his Notre Dame Stadium gig in Indiana was canceled due to the COVID-19 (coronavirus) pandemic.

 "With spectator safety the highest priority, a concert featuring country music star George Strait on Aug.
 7 at Notre Dame Stadium has been canceled," reads a statement on the school's website.

-The statement adds that concert promoters and University officials hope to find a future date for Strait to play Notre Dame Stadium.
+The statement adds that concert promoters and University officials hope to find a future date for Strait to play in South Bend.